-Or, if you have a space on your calendar and want to reward customer loyalty, give them something for free.
+Or, if you have a space on your salon scheduling software and want to reward customer loyalty, give them something for free.
 Throw a raffle.
-Cause people to talk about you, it’s the oldest form of advertisement.
+Cause people to talk about you, it's the oldest form of advertisement.
 Now, you should have lots of marketing ideas to build a solid market plan.
 Downloading a marketing calendar is like downloading your own personal PR.
 In fact, together with the inventory and appointment software, you should profit from every occasion just by doing this step.

 As you can see, you're going to be busy over the coming months.